Amazon-owned streaming site Twitch blocks new Trump videos

 Other social media sites took similar steps to de-platform the president Wednesday and Thursday, temporarily stripping him of the digital soapbox he has used to spread false allegations of voter fraud of the kind that incited Wednesday’s insurrection.

 As chaos raged at the Capitol on Wednesday, prompting even conservative politicians to ask Trump to call off his supporters, the president posted a video on a number of social channels in which he reiterated unfounded claims that the election had been stolen.
-And he had a special message for the mob that smashed its way into the Capitol, leading to five deaths.
+And he had a special message for the mob that smashed its way into the Capitol, leading to at least four deaths.

 “We love you.
 You’re very special,” Trump told the rioters, many of whom had attended his rally earlier in the day and followed his instructions to march on the nation’s legislative chambers, where senators and representatives were meeting to certify the results of the November presidential election that resulted in Trump’s ouster.

-Note: A previous version of this story inaccurately reported the number of people who died pursuant to Wednesday’s riot at the U.S. Capitol.
-This story has been updated.